stelcodes/nuzzle/README.md

 Want to read some code already?
 Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build my personal developer blog deployed at [stel.codes](https://stel.codes).

 ## Nuzzle's API
-All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `nuzzle.api` namespace:
+Nuzzle's whole interface is just three functions in the `nuzzle.api` namespace:
 - `export`: Exports the static site to disk.
 - `start-server`: Starts a web server (http-kit) for a live preview of the website, building each webpage from scratch upon each request.
 - `realize`: Helper function for visualizing your site data after Nuzzle's transformations.

-To keep things simple, all three functions have the exact same signature.
-They all accept a single map with the following keys:
+All three functions have exactly the same interface:
+- They require no arguments.
+- They accept keyword arguments which you can use to override the values in your configuration file.

+## Configuration File
+Nuzzle expects to find an EDN map in the file `nuzzle.edn` in your current working directory which contains some or all of these keys:

-- `:site-data` - A path to an EDN file containing data about the website.
+- `:site-data` - A vector of maps describing the structure and content of your website.
 Required.
-- `:render-webpage` - A function responsible for creating Hiccup.
+- `:render-webpage` - A fully qualified symbol pointing to your webpage rendering function.
 Required.
 - `:static-dir` - A path to a directory that contains the static assets for the site.
 Defaults to nil (no static assets).
 - `:output-dir` - A path to a directory to export the site into.
 Defaults to `out`.
 - `:chroma-style` - A string specifying a [Chroma style](https://xyproto.github.io/splash/docs/longer/index.html) for Markdown code syntax highlighting.
 Defaults to `nil` (no highlighting).